To find out which GPS devices are allowed and the Red Bull Romaniacs Rules and regulations for GPS please read 5.6 and 5.7 of the Regulations.

-To tell you the exact position, your GPS device needs signal from at least 3 satellites.
-So, if you get good signal from more satellites your GPS device will give you more accurate information.
+To tell you an accurate position, your GPS device needs signals from at least 3 satellites.
+If you get good signals from more than 3 satellites your GPS device provides even more accurate positional information.

-While you are riding, your GPS device will record where you are driving, so when you reach the finish we will be able to see if you stayed on the course.
+When you are racing, your GPS device must record where you are driving, when you reach the finish we view your recorded track to check that you stayed on the race track.

 Waypoints – Possible lifesavers

 Waypoints are points with exact coordinates.
 At the Red Bull Romaniacs we use waypoints for fuel points, rescue points and even for media camera points.
-In case of accidents or emergencies the easiest way to tell someone where you are is by creating a waypoint and giving these exact coordinates to the rescue teams
+In case of accidents or emergencies the easiest way to tell someone where you are is by creating a waypoint and providing the coordinates to the rescue team.

 2. GPS - Why use it?

-If marks are missing or visibility is low
+If track banners are missing or visibility is low

-Riders use the GPS as a navigation backup and aid.
-In case you are confused about which track to take, or the marks are missing, a quick look at the GPS display gives you which direction to go.
+Riders can use the GPS as navigation tool to stay on track.
+In case you are confused about which track to take, or the marks are missing, viewing the GPS display provides you with which direction to take.

 Know the track in advance

-A GPS device can help you drive more intuitively because they show in advance which way the track goes, showing when a corner comes or where you can maintain speed because you see a long straight line.
+A GPS device can help you drive more intuitively because it shows you in advance which way the track goes, will shows in advance a corner coming, or that you can maintain a higher speed because you can see a long straight line track on the GPS.